 Crepes should be very thin.
 It's easiest to use a non-stick crepe pan.
 Crepes should be cooked at medium high or high heat, in butter, vegetable oil and butter, or oil to get a deliciously crispy cooked edge.

-Heat the oil or butter in the pan before adding the batter.
-You may need to add a little more each time before adding batter.
+Heat the oil or butter in the pan before adding the batter, about 1 Tbsp in an 8 or 9 inch pan.
+After cooking 1 or 2 crepes, you may need to add a little oil again.

-I use a soup ladle to pour the batter onto the pan, or a half-cup measure, to make a six inch crepe.
-Pour or ladle a little batter into the centre of the pan and turn or rotate the pan to spread the batter toward the edges.
+I use about 1/3 cup of batter to make a six inch crepe.
+Pour or ladle a little batter into the centre of the pan and carefully tilt the pan to spread the batter toward the edges.

 Makes about 6 tender, thin crepes.
 Recipe is easily doubled.